-The Audit Committee monitors the integrity of the financial statements and formal related company announcements along with the effectiveness and objectivity of the Internal Audit function and the External Auditor.
-Comprising the Chairman and Non-Executive Director (Committees), the Audit Committee meets at least four times a year and met seven times during 2022 / 2023.
+The Audit Committee monitors the integrity of the financial statements and formal related company announcements along with the effectiveness and objectivity of the outsourced Internal Audit providers and External Audit.
+Comprising the Chairman and Non-Executive Director (Committees), the Audit Committee meets at least four times a year and met six times during 2023 / 2024.